Thomas P. Magruder: Controversy

-On 26 October, Secretary Wilbur stated that the recall of Admiral Magruder was related to “his recent utterances” and correspondence relative to his published criticism of the navy, but said that he would accord “serious consideration” to any request from the admiral for an investigation of the episode.
+On 26 October, Secretary Wilbur stated that the recall of Admiral Magruder was related to "his recent utterances" and correspondence relative to his published criticism of the navy, but said that he would accord "serious consideration" to any request from the admiral for an investigation of the episode.

-Magruder exercised his right of appeal, and requested President Calvin Coolidge to revoke the order, through a letter addressed to the President via the Secretary of the Navy, “by whom it is to be forwarded to the White House with the secretary’s recommendations.”
+Magruder exercised his right of appeal, and requested President Calvin Coolidge to revoke the order, through a letter addressed to the President via the Secretary of the Navy, "by whom it is to be forwarded to the White House with the secretary's recommendations."

-“It was believed, however, that the President would hesitate to take the matter out of the naval secretary’s hands.”
+"It was believed, however, that the President would hesitate to take the matter out of the naval secretary's hands."

 Other responses

-Secretary Wilbur's stated that the order to Magruder was not ‘punitive’, but ‘administrative.’
-Rear Admiral R. H. Leigh, chief of the bureau of navigation, made public correspondence, between the department and Magruder following his critical magazine article.
+Secretary Wilbur stated that the order to Magruder was not 'punitive', but 'administrative'.
+Rear Admiral Richard H. Leigh, chief of the Bureau of Navigation, made public correspondence between the department and Magruder following his critical magazine article.
 Leigh said Admiral Magruder had either evaded or answered unsatisfactorily the 13 questions put to him by the department in its request for information to support Magruder's article.
-Rear Admiral Julian Lane Latimer, president of the naval examining board and former judge advocate general of the navy, will succeed Magruder at Philadelphia, although plans had been made to give him command of the Brooklyn navy yard.
+Rear Admiral Julian Lane Latimer, president of the Naval Examining Board and former Judge Advocate General of the Navy, will succeed Magruder at Philadelphia, although plans had been made to give him command of the Brooklyn Navy Yard.

 The released correspondence revealed that Magruder had at least partially tempered his statements.
 Under the date of 19 October, Secretary Wilbur asked Admiral Magruder to verify that he had stated that the navy is spending $3 million a year and getting $2 million worth of navy.
-He was also asked to confirm whether he had said in a speech that if the navy asked him for his own reorganization plans, “I’ll give them something to think about.”
+He was also asked to confirm whether he had said in a speech that if the navy asked him for his own reorganization plans, "I'll give them something to think about."